The Best Park Passes for Senior Camping Broken Down by State

 Idaho

-State parks passes in Idaho remove the need to pay day-use fees, and they cost a mere $10 for residents and $40 for non-residents.
-These passes do not discount camping fees, which range in price from $10–$31 per night.
-However, there are camping discounts available for seniors over the age of 62, as well as Idaho residents with limited income.
+State parks passes in Idaho remove the need to pay day-use fees, and they cost a mere $10 for residents and $80 for non-residents.
+These passes do not discount camping fees.
+However, there are campsite discounts available for seniors over the age of 62, as well as Idaho residents with limited income.

 Illinois

-No annual passes are available for Illinois state parks.
-That said, senior citizens and disabled individuals do receive a discount on camping, dropping nightly camping rates to between $0–$17.50.
-Everyone else can expect to pay between $8 and $35 per night.
+No annual passes are available for Illinois State Parks.
+That said, seniors and disabled individuals who are residents of the state do receive a discount on camping, dropping nightly camping rates to between $17.50 and $25.

 Indiana

-An annual state parks pass in Indiana is $50 for residents and $70 for everyone else.
+An annual state parks pass in Indiana is $50 for residents, $25 for senior residents, and $70 for everyone else.
 This does not discount camping fees, which are between $12 and $44 a night depending on the park, time of year, and even day of the week.

 Iowa